jj1bdx/airspy-fmradion/README.md

 Use the latest version of Airspy HF+ firmware, available at [Airspy HF+ Dual Port](https://airspy.com/airspy-hf-plus/) and [Airspy HF+ Discovery](https://airspy.com/airspy-hf-discovery/) Web pages.

 airspy-fmradion sets the default sampling rates to 384kHz for FM broadcast, and 192kHz for the other modes.
-Old Airspy HF+ firmwares do not support the lower sampling rate other than 768kHz.

 ### Required libraries

-Note: the main (formerly master) branch of libvolk is now required from v0.8.1.

 If you install from source in your own installation path, you have to specify the include path and library path.
 For example if you installed it in `/opt/install/libairspy` you have to add `-DAIRSPY_INCLUDE_DIR=/opt/install/libairspy/include -DAIRSPYHF_INCLUDE_DIR=/opt/install/libairspyhf/include` to the cmake options.